Back to Blog

 Solution: Build an editorial checklist for verification before publishing.

 Another common pitfall is failing to update AI-generated content to reflect changes in industry trends or regulations.
 This can be mitigated by scheduling regular content audits, using AI to flag outdated information for human review.
 Technical SEO issues can also occur if AI tools aren’t configured correctly.
-To solve this, we highly recommend integrating AI outputs into a CMS workflow with automated technical checks.
+To solve this, integrate AI outputs into a CMS workflow with automated technical checks.
+Learn more in our AI content SEO analysis.

-Some industries, like legal, engineering and medical, require stricter compliance.
+Some industries, like legal or medical, require stricter compliance.
 AI can still be used for drafting, but human subject-matter experts must review every word to avoid liability.

 Future trends include: